panditwa7/test2/README.md

-# Update the certificate password in variable section with the name CERT_PWD or provide it during the execution of pipeline (eg. CERT_PWD = Tmobile!)
+Update the certificate password for the variable CERT_PWD or provide it during the execution of pipeline (eg. CERT_PWD = Tmobile!)